HeavyIonAnalysis/PFSimple/README.md

 The optional `output_cuts` block contains AnalysisTree field cuts to be applied to the output candidates before storing them to disk.
 One can either select a certain range for a cut variable with `from` and `to` or select a specific value with `equal`.
 It is possible to chain as many cuts as you want.

 ### Cascade decays
-The reconstruction of a cascade decay works the same way as adding an additional decay to the run as described above.
+The reconstruction of a cascade decay works by adding all consecutive decays in one config file.
 The order of the decays need to be from last generation to first generation.
 Cascade decays with multiple stages as well as combinations of 2- and 3-body-decays can get reconstructed.